 The moss-dominated communities comprise up to seven bryophyte species, several algae and cyanobacteria and, at the drier end of the moisture gradient, several lichens encrusting moribund moss (Lewis Smith, 1999; Bargagli et al., 1999).
 There are mixed communities or zones of Bryum subrotundifolium (= B. argenteum), B. pseudotriquetrum and Ceratodon purpureus.
 In some wetter sites the liverwort Cephaloziella varians occurs amongst C. purpureus.
 Dry, very open, often lichen-encrusted moss communities usually contain Hennediella heimii, and often occur in hollows which hold small late snow patches.
 Sarconeurum glaciale occurs in a stable scree above the large lake in the south of the Area (Lewis Smith, 1996).
 The upper portions of moss colonies are often coated with white encrustations of soluble salts (Bargagli et al., 1999).
+The changes in the recent time, due to the warming in the area were stressed in Cannone et al. (2021) that pointed out as a warming trend and an active layer thickening in the last 20 years leaded important changes of vegetation (mosses) but also a progressive soil alkalinization, especially where soil were covered by scarce vegetation cover or were bare.
+The effect of the vegetation and in particular, of the different species of mosses and their water holding capacity has been also underlined thanks to the thermal and vegetation monitoring within the Edmonson Point area (Hrbaceck et al., 2020).

 The lichen communities are relatively diverse, with 24 species identified and at least six crustose species so far unidentified, although few are abundant (Castello, 2004; Lewis Smith, pers. comm.
 2004).
 Epilithic lichens are generally sparse and not widespread, being mainly crustose and microfoliose species restricted to rocks used as skua perches and occasionally on stable boulders in scree, moist gullies and temporary seepage areas.
 Macrolichens are scarce, with Umbilicaria aprina and Usnea sphacelata found in a few places.
-The former species is more abundant on the gently sloping intermittently inundated outwash channels of Colline Ippolito, together with Physcia spp. and associated with small cushions of Bryum subrotundifolium (= B. argenteum) (Given, 1985, 1989), B. pseudotriguetrum and Ceratodon purpureus (Lewis Smith, pers comm.
+The former species is more abundant on the gently sloping intermittently inundated outwash channels of Colline Ippolito, together with Physcia spp. and associated with small cushions of Bryum subrotundifolium (= B. argenteum) (Given, 1985, 1989), B. pseudotriquetrum and Ceratodon purpureus (Lewis Smith, pers comm.
 2004).
 Buellia frigida is the most widespread crustose lichen on the hard lavas, but a distinct community of nitrophilous species occurs on rocks used as skua perches (Caloplaca, Candelariella, Rhizoplaca, Xanthoria).
 In gravelly depressions below late snow beds, moss turves are often colonised by encrusting cyanobacteria and ornithocoprophilic lichens (Candelaria, Candelariella, Lecanora, Xanthoria) and, where there is no bird influence, by the white Leproloma cacuminum (Lewis Smith, 1996).